-We show in this paper how the approach of [ÅPSS17] to spatially regularized label assignment can be combined with basic clustering approaches after extending the latter to feature manifolds, to perform unsupervised label learning from manifold-valued feature data through spatially regularized label assignment.
-Our approach is consistent and natural in that the very same approach [ÅPSS17] for supervised image labeling is also used for the unsupervised learning of proper labels for this task.
+We show in this paper how the approach of [3] to spatially regularized label assignment can be combined with basic clustering approaches after extending the latter to feature manifolds, to perform unsupervised label learning from manifold-valued feature data through spatially regularized label assignment.
+Our approach is consistent and natural in that the very same approach [3] for supervised image labeling is also used for the unsupervised learning of proper labels for this task.

+1.2 Related Work, Contribution

-1.2.
-Related Work, Contribution.
-The classical approach for the unsupervised learning of feature prototypes ('labels') is the mean-shift iteration [FH75, CM02], which iteratively seeks modes (local peaks) of the feature density distribution through the averaging of features within local neighborhoods.
-This has been generalized to manifold-valued features by [SM09], by replacing ordinary mean-shifts by Riemannian (Fréchet, Karcher) means [Kar77].
-The common way to take into account the spatial structure of label assignments is to augment the feature space by spatial coordinates, e.g. by turning a color feature (r, g, b) into the feature vector (x, y, r, g, b).
-This merge of feature space and spatial domain has a conceptual drawback, however: The same color vector $(\bar{r}, \bar{g}, \bar{b})$ observed at two different locations $(x_1, y_1, \bar{r}, \bar{g}, \bar{b}), (x_2, y_2, \bar{r}, \bar{g}, \bar{b})$ defines
+The classical approach for the unsupervised learning of feature prototypes ('labels') is the mean-shift iteration [17,16], which iteratively seeks modes (local peaks) of the feature density distribution through the averaging of features within local neighborhoods.
+This has been generalized to manifold-valued features by [33], by replacing ordinary mean-shifts by Riemannian (Fréchet, Karcher) means [25].
+The common way to take into account the spatial structure of label assignments is to augment the feature space by spatial coordinates, e.g. by turning a color feature (r, g, b) into the feature vector (x, y, r, q, b).
+This merge of feature space and spatial domain has a conceptual drawback, however: The same color vector $(\bar{r}, \bar{g}, \bar{b})$ observed at two different locations $(x_1, y_1, \overline{r}, \overline{g}, \overline{b}), (x_2, y_2, \overline{r}, \overline{g}, \overline{b})$ defines two different feature vectors, and hence these two feature vectors may be assigned to different prototypes during clustering despite containing the same color information.
+Furthermore, clustering spatial coordinates into centroids by mean-shifts (together with the features) differs from unbiased spatial regularization as performed by variational approaches, graphical models or the assignment flow approach of [3], where regularization does not depend on the location of centroids and the corresponding shape of local density modes.